 Nowadays everyone knows Banksy.
-They actually know his name and his art, since he still remains anonymous.
+They actually only know his name and his art, since he still remains anonymous.
 Many wrote and write about him, his identity, his artistic portfolio, and the meanings behind it.
 This article would be different – it aspires to be an art city guide.
 You can use it now if you live next to a Banksy art location, or it could be useful for planning a trip in the future.
 Even if you don’t want to wait, or can’t go everywhere in the world, you can travel now.
 Thanks to Google Maps!
 Welcome to our updated 2021 Banksy artistic city guide as you have never seen before!

 Banksy is famous for his satirical, original, and socially relevant works.
 He makes his audience reflect.
 The masterpieces of the street artist are not only ones made using cans and colors.
 He also creates sculptures, paintings, exhibitions, installations… and hotels.

 Unfortunately, it’s impossible to physically see every masterpiece for different reasons.
 First of all, there are so many, located almost everywhere in the world.
 Secondly, many of them were painted over and do not exist anymore.
 Thirdly, Banksy has an enigmatic official site and has only been using Instagram as a social network for the last few years, without ever posting any single piece or allowing any official exhibition about himself.

 However, technology can help.
 If you want to see which artworks still exist and where, you can use Google Maps.
 With this tool and the present “worldwide guide,” you can learn about a selection of existing artworks that you can see personally or through the “street view” function (just open the links in this article!)

 But that’s not enough.
 In some places, Google Maps gives you the option to see the “history” of the street view.
 Choosing the right year would allow you to find just the right spot from which a famous Banksy photo was taken.
 You can even travel in time to see some “ghost oeuvres”.

 Banksy European City Guide 2021